Dave Mason (album)

-Dave Mason is a 1974 album by Dave Mason and was released on the CBS Records label (a subsidiary of Columbia Records).
+Dave Mason is the self-titled fourth solo studio album by Dave Mason and was released on the CBS Records label (a subsidiary of Columbia Records).
 It was reissued on CD on the One Way label in 1995.
 This album marked a major change in Mason's sound after his blues rock sound with his Blue Thumb Records releases, blending pop rock and yacht rock.